ymerej-learning/esgi-ci-cd/README.md

 As our CD is automated, we must do the most to prevent any bugs or erros to reach production.
 So, having a fully tested (unit and e2e) is very important.

-Ok, now commit your file and see the result in the github action page associated with your repo.
+Ok, now commit your file and see the result in the github action page associated with your repo